dam-pav/Demo-Apps/ErrorManagement/README.md

 ## What can we see in the demo

 The demo was first started for BC19.
-The "Error Messages" list looks quite a bi different since then.
-MS removed most of the original columns, I found them quite informative, but I guess the ruling that this wass still too much for the regular user.
+The "Error Messages" list looks quite a bit different since then.
+MS removed most of the original columns, I found them quite informative, but I guess the ruling was that this was still too much for the regular user.
 The new concept of providing a one-click suggested solution is not part of this demo, yet.

 The concept of providing URLs pointing to pages providing in-depth explanation of the context seems also to be out of fashion but the demo still shows both how to provide custom links and how to use them.